 Sweetwater Brewery: Visit one of Atlanta’s most popular microbreweries for a tour and to check out the taproom.
 On various weeks, you’ll find live music and food trucks on site.
 Find more of our favorite breweries here.

 The Fox Theatre: See a Broadway-style production or book a tour to learn about the golden era of the movie palace at the Fox Theatre.

 Castleberry Hill Art Stroll: On the second Friday of every month, follow the map to visit diverse galleries and get a taste of what this vibrant arts scene.

 SkyView Atlanta: Take a romantic gondola trip for two.
 The 20-story Ferris wheel in Centennial Park offers amazing city views.

-Atlanta Botanical Gardens: Visit for a nighttime program in the gardens for adults.
+Atlanta Botanical Garden: Visit for a nighttime program in the gardens for adults.
 The schedule includes cocktail hours, concerts and seasonal strolls.

 Topgolf: Rent a bay and try to top each other’s score as you putt micro-chipped golf balls onto the green’s targets.
 Grab a bite and a beer while you’re at it!

 Ghost Tour: Roswell, Marietta and Covington offer evening walking tours to give your date thrills and chills.

 Karaoke Melody: Grab some friends, reserve a private room, and sing your heart out!

 Escalade Climbing Gym: Spend an active indoor evening climbing the walls!
 Two locations: Kennesaw and Peachtree City.